equelin/vsphere-ha-deepdive/restarting_virtual_machines.md

 ![](fig17.png "High Availability restart timeline")

 As clearly depicted in the diagram above, a successful power-on attempt could take up to ~30 minutes in the case where multiple power-on attempts are unsuccessful.
 This is, however, not exact science.
 For instance, there is a 2-minute waiting period between the initial restart and the first restart retry.
 HA will start the 2-minute wait as soon as it has detected that the initial attempt has failed.
 So, in reality, T2 could be T2 plus 8 seconds.
 Another important fact that we want emphasize is that there is no coordination between masters, and so if multiple ones are involved in trying to restart the virtual machine, each will retain their own sequence.
 Multiple masters could attempt to restart a virtual machine.
 Although only one will succeed, it might change some of the timelines.

+What about VMs which are "disabled" for HA?
+What will happen with those VMs?
+Before vSphere 6.0 those VMs would be left alone, as of vSphere 6.0 these VMs will be registered on another host after a failure.
+This will allow you to easily power-on that VM when needed without needed to manually re-register it yourself.
+Note, HA will not do a power-on of the VM, it will just register it for you!

 Let’s give an example to clarify the scenario in which a master fails during a restart sequence: